mParticle/docs/src/pages/developers/platform/index.md

 #### Update a Calculated Attribute

 Use this endpoint to create or update a draft of your Calculated Attribute definition.
+When a Calculated Attribute is updated, the `draft_definition` is changed.
+Once the Calculated Attribute is activated, the `draft_defintiion` is moved into the `active_definition` and the new definition is used to calculate values.
+The `active_definition` property cannot be updated directly.

-The `active_definition` property cannot be updated.
-You can only rename a Calculated Attribute as long as it has never been activated.
-Once activated, the `name` field is read-only.
+You can only rename a Calculated Attribute before it has been activated; Once activated, the `name` is read-only.

 `PUT /workspaces/1234/calculatedattributes/5678`